FREQUENTLY ASKED QUESTIONS

 Watch this promotional video of the Winpisinger Center (formerly called Placid Harbor) from the 1980s

 Review our Travel Checklist and our Facility Overview.

 What precautions are the Center taking to prevent the spread of COVID-19 while participants are in attendance?

-4. If you are experiencing COVID-19 symptoms (signs and symptoms can include fever, chills, cough, shortness of breath, fatigue, muscle aches, headache, loss of taste or smell, sore throat, nasal congestion, vomiting or diarrhea, and/or skin rashes) or you have had close contact or exposure to someone with COVID-19, DO NOT travel to the Winpisinger Center.
-At your earliest convenience, please notify the Winpisinger Center that you will not be able to attend.
+• If you are experiencing COVID-19 symptoms or you have had close contact with or exposure to someone with COVID-19, DO NOT travel to the Winpisinger Center.
+Please notify the Winpisinger Center as soon as possible so that we can cancel any travel arrangements and reschedule you for a future program.

-5. If you begin to experience COVID-19 symptoms while at the Winpisinger Center, stay in your room and notify Assistant Director Mary McHugh (301.373.3300) immediately.
+• If you begin to experience COVID-19 symptoms while at the Winpisinger Center, stay in your room and notify Director Mary McHugh (301.373.3300) immediately.

-6. The Winpisinger Center will carefully and fully follow CDC recommendations and fully comply with State of Maryland laws and the St. Mary’s County Department of Health guidelines.
+• The Winpisinger Center will continue to follow CDC recommendations and comply with state and local laws and guidelines.

 I'm coming to the Winpisinger Center for the first time.
 What should I bring/expect while traveling/expect when I arrive?